 Fact is, if a promoter gets the feeling that what you are pitching is nowhere near their ‘thing,’ they are going to lose interest in your email pretty quickly.

-Calling and emailing the promoters who don’t book your style of music is a waste of everyone’s time, not least yours!
+Calling and emailing the promoters who don’t programme your style of music is a waste of everyone’s time, not least yours!

 The key is to make sure you are pitching to a much more targeted group of jazz festivals and clubs who are likely to appreciate what you’re doing.

 The simple 3-step method below is something I do with every new artist I take on.
 It’s also something you can do yourself, right now, in about 15 minutes!